 A creative strategy

 Moving from a career delivering digital learning to the looseness of fine art demanded a rethink of my creative process.
-I had a passion for promoting creativity in business and it is an increasingly valued skill (Gompertz, 2015) but it was so often frustratingly quashed by corporate brand and became a shadow of its full potential.
+I had a passion for promoting creativity in business and it is an increasingly valued skill (Gompertz, 2015) but it was so often frustratingly quashed by corporate brands and became a shadow of its full potential.

 A study of the creative habits of artists proved an invaluable starting point in my search for a looser creative spark.
 Appendix 1 shows a summary from ‘Daily Rituals: How Artists Work’ (Currey, 2013) and we see that famous artists have four common characteristics.
 The most resonant has been a focus on isolation and reducing the necessities of life to mindless activity so they don’t hog the creative flow, as novelist William Styron states: